dgelessus/NAGUS/docs/uru/game_server.rst

       .. cpp:enumerator:: kHasGameMsgRcvrs = 1 << 1

-         Set for :cpp:class:`plNetMsgGameMessage` (or subclass) messages if they use "direct communication".
+         Set for :cpp:class:`plNetMsgGameMessage` (or subclass) messages
+         if the wrapped ``plMessage`` has at least one receiver whose :cpp:class:`plLocation` is not virtual or reserved.
          Should never be set for other message types.
          According to comments in the open-sourced client code, this flag is meant to allow some server-side optimization.